 Unravel the mysteries of nature with the Bachelor of Science (BSc) in Forest Sciences degree.

-Forests are complex ecosystems, comprised of thousands of organisms, both plants and animals, but also insects, fungi, algae, and bacteria.
-The way we manage our natural resources is based upon our understanding of how these organisms live and interact with each other.
-It is also based on our understanding of the non-living components of the forest environment, such as geology, soil, water (hydrology), fire, and climatology.
-The vast number of different factors that affect the growth and health of forest ecosystems make the field of forest science exciting and diverse, as it encompasses multiple scientific disciplines.
+Forests are complex ecosystems, comprised of thousands of organisms – plants & animals, insects, fungi, algae, and bacteria.
+The way we manage our natural resources is based upon our understanding of how these organisms live and interact with each other and with the non-living elements of the forest environment, such as geology, soil, water, fire, and climatology.

 The degree provides a partial basis for acquiring professional certification as either a Registered Professional Forester or Registered Professional Biologist.